jonthorell/encyclopedia-galactica/README.md

 3. The reason for this is to separate code by me (style.css) from those by another (hamburger.css).
 Credits are included in the files.
 4. input.css and player.css are only used in contact.html and media.html respectively.
 They are also separated from the main style.css for the same reason as #3, and also to avoid potential name-clashes.
 # Bugs encountered and fixed
 The navigation bar kinda destroyed the layout in lower resolutions.
 Was fixed by using a hamburger-menu when screensize is 600px and lower.
+When in those resolutions, the sidenav is hidden from view.
 NOTE: my knowledge of css is not yet good enough to do that part on my own so the code for that is borrowed and adjusted to suit my site.
 More details are available in comments in the css-file.
 Everything regarding css that relates to the hamburger-menu is in the hamburger.css file, to clearly separate my code from someone elses.

 The contrast in the bibliography and timeline-pages made it hard to read the text.
 Fixed by both styling the links-colors to something else as well as adding a intermediary semi-passthru layer between the background image and the table.